DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 ## Running the Project

 To run the project perform the following steps:

+NOTE: If you're on Windows, download the project from Github as a .zip file, and want to open the project in Visual Studio, make sure you unblock the .zip file first.
+Right-click on it, select Properties, and check the Unblock checkbox.

 1. Install Node.js 12.16.x or higher - https://nodejs.org